-5. Gifts and Entertainment
+5. Gifts and Entertainment.

-No person working for or on behalf of the Corporation, regardless of nationality, may give or receive gifts or entertainment in the context of the Corporation's business, except in accordance with this policy and other applicable guidelines in force in relation to the relevant country or business unit or as prescribed by this policy.
+No person working for or on behalf of the Corporation, regardless of nationality, may give, offer, promise, demand or receive gifts, cash or cash equivalent gifts, favors, courtesies, invitations or entertainment ("Gifts and Entertainment") in the context of the Corporation's business, except in accordance with this Policy and other applicable guidelines in force in relation to the relevant country or business unit.

-The provision of entertainment or gifts for the purpose of obtaining or retaining business may be considered an improper payment and may result in violation of anti-bribery laws.
-Providing or receiving gifts with the intention or appearance of improperly influencing a government official or private person, or being improperly influenced by another, in order to obtain or convey a business advantage, or for any other improper purpose, is strictly prohibited.
-It is important to recognize that even when there is no intent to convey an improper payment, such intent may be inferred from the surrounding circumstances.
+The provision of Gifts and Entertainment, for the purpose of obtaining or retaining business may be considered an Improper Payment and may result in violation of anti-bribery laws.
+Providing or receiving Anything of Value with the intention or appearance of improperly influencing a Government Official or private person, or being improperly influenced by another, in order to obtain or convey a business advantage, or for any other improper purpose, is strictly prohibited.
+It is important to recognize that even when there is no intent to convey an Improper Payment, such intent may be inferred from the surrounding circumstances.

-Gifts and entertainment are never permissible, regardless of the amount of the expense, if the purpose of incurring them is to improperly influence a decision by a government official or other third party.
+Gifts and Entertainment are never permissible, regardless of the amount of the expense, if the purpose is to improperly influence a decision by a Government Official or other Third Party.

-The following specific restrictions apply to gifts and entertainment:
+The following specific restrictions apply to Gifts and Entrainment:

-- they shall not be given or received if the intended recipient is in a position to influence a pending business or regulatory decision; - cash gifts, or cash equivalents such as gift cards, phone cards, meal vouchers or cards, shall not be given or received; - excessive or lavish gifts are always prohibited; and - gifts or entertainment must not be given with such frequency that it appears that an effort is being made to avoid restrictions under local law or this policy regarding excessive, lavish, or otherwise inappropriate gifts.
+- They shall not be given or received if the intended recipients are in a position to influence a pending business or regulatory decision; - Excessive or lavish gifts are always prohibited; - Gifts or Entrainment must not be given with such frequency that it appears that an effort is being made to avoid restrictions under local law or this Policy regarding inappropriate gifts,